jakoch/csgo-config/README.md

 ## Features

 - `autoexec.cfg` start option approach
-- solid base configuration file for your team: `teambase.cfg`
+- solid base configuration file for your team: `team.cfg`
 - support for a `personal.cfg`
-- `teambase.cfg` is updateable using cURL via `update.bat`
+- `team.cfg` is updateable using cURL via `update.bat`
 - `config.cfg` file is rewritten on CS:GO start

 ## Installation